 Rule #2: Follow the directions of each offer you consider.

-Once you’re aware of what your bank is asking in return for the bonus, you have to follow the directions.
+Once you know what your bank is asking for in return for the bonus, you have to follow the directions.
 If that means setting up direct deposit, then you should do it right away.

-If it means keeping a certain amount of money on deposit, you should get that money into your new account as quickly as you can.
+If it means keeping a certain amount of money on deposit, you should get it into your new account as quickly as possible.

 And if it means making a certain number of purchases with a bank-issued debit card tied to your new account, you should get started on that.

-The longer you wait, the easier it will be to forget all about it.
+The longer you wait, the easier it will be to forget everything.
 Make sure to perform whatever tasks your bank wants fairly quickly if you want your bank bonus to post to your account as fast as it possibly can.

 Rule #3: Make sure to keep your money on deposit as long as the bank requires.

-To earn a bank bonus, most banks require you to keep a certain amount of money on deposit for a specific length of time.
+Most banks require you to keep a certain amount of money on deposit for a specific length of time to earn a bank bonus.
 It can be something like $1,500 for 6 months, or even $10,000 for 18 months.

-Whatever it is, make sure to follow the directions to the “T.” If you don’t, you might miss out on your bank bonus altogether.
+Whatever it is, follow the directions to the “T.” If you don’t, you might miss out on your bank bonus altogether.

 Rule #4: Watch out for fees.